How the Judicial Appeals Were ResolvedSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.

 EPCAD Judicial Appeal Resolution Summary

 While the stage is set for confrontation, pitting a taxpayer’s legal team vs. that of EPCAD, the promised bout usually never occurs.
 This is because EPCAD typically rolls over and settles long before a courtroom can ever be entered.
 This is likely because any taxpayer that made it this far has the legal team and evidence to embarrass the appraisal district before the court.
-Of the 475 judicial appeals resolved in 2023, 426 of them were settled in favor of the taxpayer.
-That is a capitulation rate of 87.58%, slightly below the Texas average of 94%.
-Still, these are great odds considering the potential savings at stake.
+Of the 421 lawsuits resolved in 2024, 408 of them were settled in favor of the taxpayer.
+That is a capitulation rate of 96.91%, putting the county in one of the top spots when it comes to litigation victories.

 Appraised Value (ARB) of Resolved Judicial AppealsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.